TamimulAhsan/contact_management/README.md

 # Note
 You will be logged into admin panel if you use username:admin password:admin.

-####This is running on windows only for now.
-For the 'msvcrt' module you can't run it on linux or Mac.
-I will Fix It asap.

 If you wish to change it go to the login function, you'll find it there.

-If You encounter error (No file exist) Create 'contacts.csv' and 'users.txt'.

 I will add functionality to check the os and auto create the files if not exist in the directory.